python/cpython/Doc/library/http.client.rst

    The *headers* argument should be a mapping of extra HTTP headers to send with the request.

-   If *headers* contains neither Content-Length nor Transfer-Encoding, a Content-Length header will be added automatically if possible.
+   If *headers* contains neither Content-Length nor Transfer-Encoding, but there is a request body, one of those header fields will be added automatically.
 If *body* is ``None``, the Content-Length header is set to ``0`` for methods that expect a body (``PUT``, ``POST``, and ``PATCH``).
-If *body* is a string or bytes-like object, the Content-Length header is set to its length.
-If *body* is a binary :term:`file object` supporting :meth:`~io.IOBase.seek`, this will be used to determine its size.
-Otherwise, the Content-Length header is not added automatically.
-In cases where determining the Content-Length up front is not possible, the body will be chunk-encoded and the Transfer-Encoding header will automatically be set.
+If *body* is a string or a bytes-like object that is not also a :term:`file <file object>`, the Content-Length header is set to its length.
+Any other type of *body* (files and iterables in general) will be chunk-encoded, and the Transfer-Encoding header will automatically be set instead of Content-Length.

    The *encode_chunked* argument is only relevant if Transfer-Encoding is specified in *headers*.
 If *encode_chunked* is ``False``, the